WRSP 502 A History of Worship Music

 After reading the Syllabus and Student Expectations, the student will complete the related checklist in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, throughout the course, the student will participate in Class Discussions.
-The student will post a thread of 250–300 words discussing various assigned topics related to worship history, and then post replies to the threads of at least 2 classmates with 150–200 words each.
+Therefore, throughout the course, the student will participate in class discussions.
+The student will post a thread between 250–300 words discussing various assigned topics related to worship history and then post replies to the threads of at least 2 classmates between 150–200 words each.

-The student will write four (4) different papers addressing different aspects of Worship History.
-Each paper has a specific focus and is based upon course content.
-The purpose of these papers is to challenge the student to synthesize the content of the course and articulate it in a compelling manner.
+The student will write one (1) paper addressing a specific aspect of Worship History.
+This paper has a specific focus and is based upon course content.
+The purpose of this paper is to challenge the student to synthesize the content of the course and articulate it in a compelling manner.

-This worksheet will challenge the student to synthesize and articulate what he/she has learned about music in the Early Church and is also designed to give the student practice properly citing different types of sources using Turabian.
+These worksheets will challenge the student to synthesize and articulate what he/she has learned about music in different eras of church history and are also designed to give the student practice properly citing different types of sources using Turabian.

 Capstone Research Paper Assignment